 To multiply matrices, the number of columns in the first matrix must equal the number of rows in the second.
-If that condition is true, each entry in the product comes from one row of the first matrix and one column of the second.
+When that holds, each entry in the product is built from one row of the first matrix and one column of the second.
+That gives you the two checks you usually need right away: whether the product is defined, and what size the answer will be.

 - Check the inner dimensions.
 If they do not match, the product is not defined.